rsming/interview-questions/java/README.md

  - By nulling a reference
  - By assigning a reference to another
  - By anonymous object

+## ThreadLocal

+The `TheadLocal` construct allows us to store data that will be accessible only by a specific thread.

 ## What is new in Java 11